Stefouch/sebedius-yearzero-discord-bot/README.md

 If you've experience with the Discord.js API, you're more than welcome to help expand this project.

+If you've free time for encoding the monsters data or translate some gamedata, please contact me!

 ## How to Run Sebedius Locally

 Install [Node.JS](https://nodejs.org/en/download/)